 Crazy Rich Asians star Remy Hii has also joined the cast, although his role is currently being kept top-secret.
 Could he be Hydro-Man – a villain who has the ability to transform himself into water?

 That speculation started when Holland shared a behind-the-scenes video showing his stunt double getting soaked by a giant wave on the Venice set of Far From Home, a scene that then appeared in the first trailer.

 Saturday Night Live's JB Smoove has also been cast in an unknown role.

-Spider-Man: Far from Home will begin only minutes after the conclusion of the Avengers: Infinity War sequel (with only two months between the two movies' releases), which will also bring the MCU's Phase Three to a close.
-The wall-crawler is being positioned at the forefront of the MCU coming out of whatever climactic event that involves.
-Feige has hinted that it will bring the stories of some of Marvel's biggest heroes to a close, and Holland will be there to "hold your hand and lead you into the next incarnation of the MCU".
+The wall-crawler is being positioned at the forefront of the MCU after Endgame.
+Feige has hinted that Holland will be there to "hold your hand and lead you into the next incarnation of the MCU".

 Ned actor Jacob Batalon wants Venom to show up in the movie, but that is looking highly unlikely.
 Spider-Man may eventually show up in Sony's spin-off movies, but Eddie Brock is unlikely to become part of the MCU.

 One thing we do know for sure is that the movie will sound like Spider-Man: Homecoming as Michael Giacchino has been confirmed to return for the sequel.

 Spider-Man: Far From Home will be released on July 2.